 \section{Conclusion}

 This work tackles the scarcity of data for training robotic failure detection models.
-We introduce an automated method that generates diverse planning and execution failures with detailed reasoning annotations in both simulation and real-world environments.
-This approach enables the construction of three new benchmarks: \emph{RLBench-Fail}, \emph{BridgeDataV2-Fail}, and \emph{UR5-Fail}, which substantially expand the diversity and coverage of existing failure datasets.
-Using these datasets, we train Guardian, a vision-language model fine-tuned for failure detection, leveraging multi-view image inputs and step-by-step reasoning.
-Guardian achieves state-of-the-art performance on in-domain datasets and generalizes effectively to real-world settings without fine-tuning.
-With additional fine-tuning on real-robot data, its performance further improves, and we demonstrate how performance scales with more data.
-We further demonstrate Guardian’s plug-and-play utility by improving the task success rate of the 3D-LOTUS++ manipulation system in both simulation and real-robot experiments.
-Future work will investigate incorporating rich failure feedback directly into policy learning to enable more robust and autonomous recovery.
+We introduce an automated method that generates diverse planning and execution failures with interpretable reasoning annotations in both simulation and real-world environments.
+This enables the construction of FailCoT with over 30K training examples, which substantially expands the diversity and coverage of existing failure datasets.
+We train Guardian, a failure detection VLM fine-tuned on FailCoT, leveraging multi-view image inputs and step-by-step reasoning.
+Guardian achieves state-of-the-art generalization performance on three real-world benchmarks, including RoboFail, RoboVQA, and our constructed UR5-Fail.
+We further demonstrate Guardian’s zero-shot plug-and-play utility on unseen tasks by improving an LLM-based manipulation system in both simulation and real-robot deployments.
+Future work will investigate incorporating rich failure feedback directly into policy learning to enable more robust recovery.